MarcelRobeer/VisualNarrator/vn/documentation.md

 ## Arguments
 The most important arguments is `INPUT FILE` to specify the location of the text input file.
 The table below provides an overview of the currently implemented arguments.
+The _Argument_ column corresponds to the CLI (`python run.py <INPUT FILE> [ARGUMENTS]`) invocation of Visual Narrator, while column _Parameter_ describes the corresponding parameter assignment when using method `VisualNarrator().run()`.
+In addition, this column shows whether to define the _Parameter_ at the class `VisualNarrator()` or in the method `.run()`.

 ### Positional arguments
 Argument | Required? | Description